 - The stuff you’re drinking is probably fake anyway

-The coffee that you and I drink is nothing more than the seed of a fruit, the pit of a coffee cherry.
+The coffee that we drink is nothing more than the seed of a fruit, the pit of a coffee cherry.
 Coffee, like other fruit trees, grows and bears fruit that ripens and falls to the ground or is otherwise selected by animal counterparts (or other methods) to spread its seeds elsewhere and grow more plants.

 Like other fruits, coffee cherries have sugars that taste sweet when they ripen, making them more attractive to animals including but not limited to humans.
 Animals eat sweet fruits and then run, fly, scurry or hop around in the wild randomly pooping out seeds that take root in topsoil and the circle of plant life is complete.
 Coffee was thought to spread across Africa in the same way as slaves were captured and marched to the Middle East.